neoforged/Documentation/docs/resources/reloadlisteners.md

 ### `ResourceManagerReloadListener`

 `ResourceManagerReloadListener` is a special utility interface that runs once the reload itself has completed, providing the fully-populated `ResourceManager` in its only method `#onResourceManagerReload()`.
-Classes implementing this interface mainly do post-reload cleanup work or build caches.
+Classes implementing this interface mainly do post-reload cleanup work, cache building or similar.

 ## Shared Reloading State